ilkka183/movies/README.md

 This is a simple movie rental service.
 It is a REST API created by node.js express.
 Movies are in a MySQL database.
 Jason Web Tokens are used for authentication.

 ## MySQL Tables
-There are two databases. movies.sql for actual database and movies_test.sql for intergation tests.
+There are two databases. movies.sql for the actual database and movies_test.sql for the intergation tests.

 ### User
+This API required an authorization.
+User must first register and then login in order to use the API.
+User data is stored into this table.

 ### Genre
+Movie genres.

 ### Movie
+Movies.

 ### Customer
+Customers who rent the movies.

 ### Rental
+A rental object with customer and movie IDs.

 ## Folders